alibrky04/Connect_4/README.md

 ```

 **Gameplay:**
-- Players will take turns entering the column number where they want to drop their disc.
+- Players will take turns selecting the column where they want to drop their disc.
 - The game will display the updated grid after each move.
 - The first player to connect four discs in a row wins the game.

 ## Features

-- **Simple and Intuitive Interface:** The game has a straightforward console interface for ease of use.
+- **Simple and Intuitive Interface:** The game has a straightforward GUI for ease of use.
 - **Two-Player Mode:** Play against a friend on the same computer.
 - **AI Mode** Play against a AI that will challenge you to a medium level difficulty battle.
 - **Winning Conditions:** The game detects and announces the winner when four discs are connected.